The Discology Self-Actualisation System

 In his book Motivation and Personality, American psychologist Abraham Harold Maslow suggested that all individuals have the need to see themselves as competent and autonomous, and that every person has limitless room for growth.
 He saw that all individuals have an in-built need for personal development which occurs through a process he called self-actualisation.
 This refers to the drive people can have “to become everything that they are capable of becoming”.
 In other words, it refers to our yearning to reach our full potential as a unique human beings.
 For Maslow, the path to self-actualisation involves being in touch with your feelings, experiencing life fully and with total concentration.

-An interest in personal development is a trait that links all successful people but how do we get there and what exactly does that mean?
-Contemporary thinking, recognises that the urge to self-actualise can only be effected with the right attitude.
-The personal development journey begins by having what Stanford psychologist Carol Dweck calls a growth mindset The growth mindset is built on the belief that a person’s capacities and talents are not set in stone, but can and do evolve and improve over time.
-Adopting this belief will transform you into an agent of change and allow you to apply yourself to broad developments, in your interpersonal skills, mental health, professional growth and physical health, and elsewhere.
+Contemporary thinking recognises that the urge to self-actualise can only be effected with the right attitude.
+The personal development journey begins by having what Stanford psychologist Carol Dweck calls a growth mindset.
+The growth mindset is built on the belief that a person’s capacities and talents are not fixed, but can and do evolve and improve over time.
+Adopting this belief will transform you into an agent of change and allow you to apply yourself to broad developments, in your physical health, interpersonal skills, mental health, professional growth and and elsewhere.

-Here, we’re going to look into 5 key areas of personal development and how you can increase your capacities and capabilities in these areas to help yourself unlock the full powers hiding in your potential.
+Here are 5 key areas of personal development where you can increase your capacities and capabilities to help yourself unlock the full powers hiding in your potential.

-Nourishing, stimulating, and challenging your mind is one of the most exciting aspects of personal development.
-We are very lucky that in the 21st century we have so many ways that we can make this happen, and all the resources of the past to learn from.
+Nourishing and challenging our minds is one of the easier aspects of personal development.
+We are lucky in the 21st century to have so many ways to do this, and all the resources of the past to learn from.
 Building new knowledge by taking an online class, reading a book, or watching YouTube videos is easy and rewarding.
 The internet is a wealth of free information with many articles and videos created by the best people in their field.
-By setting aside as little as 15 minutes each day, you will begin to develop new vocabulary, thinking patterns, skills, and techniques, which can promote career growth, increased productivity, and challenge some of those limiting beliefs.
+In as little as 15 minutes each day, we can develop new vocabulary, thinking patterns, skills, and techniques, which can promote career growth, higher productivity, and challenge limiting beliefs.

-An area of your life that some people think very deeply about and others shy away from.
-By spiritual personal development we aren’t necessarily talking about religion although that can be a part of it.
+An area of life that some people think very deeply about and others shy away from.
+By spiritual personal development we aren’t necessarily talking about religion.
 The search for best way to describe it is anything that brings you peace, a more meaningful life and helps you connect to your true self.
 The activities that fall under this category can be anything from meditation to spending time in prayer or even reading a holy book.
 Some people find they are at peace when they’re out walking or close to nature.

 This is all about improving your communication and collaboration skills.
-Social development is an element of personal development that is often ignored - we are sometimes guilty of focusing internally rather than looking outward.
-People skills are some of the most important that we can learn, developing these is a sure-fire way to make or mend relationships, or to fast-track your professional career.
-Learning a new language, practicing public speaking, networking and doing more active listening are all activities that can help with social personal develop
+Social development and 'people skills' are some of the most important things that we can learn.
+Developing these is a sure-fire way to make or mend relationships, or to fast-track your professional career.
+Learning a new language, practicing public speaking, networking and doing more active listening are all activities that can help with social personal develop.

 Emotional personal development is what most of us are thinking of when we talk about the personal development process.
 We tend to believe that our inner strength comes from within us and is linked to our level of emotional intelligence ie. how much we understand about ourselves.
 Successful people understand that personality development can be a lifelong process.
 In fact it is openness to learning and to changing the way we react to things that allows us to become a positive person.